コンピュータベースレーザー血流計 OMEGAFLO-Lab

 Fig3.
 Block diagram of Computer-based laser blood flowmeter

-Here, N is the number of the sampling point on the power spectrum, andFd is the detected frequency range.
-Whenthe detection frequency range is 120 KHz and the N is 12,000, TC is 0.05 sec.
+Here, N is the number of the sampling point on the power spectrum, and Fd is the detected frequency range.
+Tc is 0.05 sec when the detection frequency range of 120kHz and the N of 12,000.

-The example display on the computer is shown in Fig. 4.
-The central graph is the time course of blood flow, FLOW, and the value is on the right side.
+The example display on the computer is shown on Fig. 4.
+The central graph is the time course of blood flow, FLOW, and the value is shown on the right side.
 The FFT graph is shown on the right bottom.
 The frequency range for the operation can be entered on the Setup display opened by the SETUP button.

 Fig.4 Computer display of FFT laser blood flowmeter